 How to: Use the Threads Window

-With the Threads window, you can examine and manipulate threads in the program that you are debugging.
+In the Threads window, you can examine and work with threads in the application that you are debugging.

-The Priority column shows you the priority or precedence the system has assigned to each thread.
+The Priority column, which contains the priority or precedence that the system has assigned to each thread.

 To display the Threads window in break mode or run mode